 The program covers lodging and travel expenses and pays an hourly stipend for a full time schedule.
 These fellowships are also available for school credit (with an official request).

 Funded by Education through Cultural and Historical Organizations (ECHO), this program ensures that underserved populations have access to experience and career opportunities in the cultural sector.

 Application due February 28, 2011, by 5 pm

 Phone: 978-745-9500 ex.3217

 - 4 years ago - save job

-The recently transformed Peabody Essex Museum presents art and culture from New England and around the world.
-The museum's collections are...
+The Peabody Essex Museum presents art and culture from New England and around the world.
+The museum's collections are among the finest of...